 Think about your work environment.
 What are your work habits?
 How does your desk look?
 What does your routine look like?
 When you examine your habits, workspace, and production, you may find a correlation between your environment and your productivity levels.

 Optimizing your desk style and habits can feel energizing, refreshing, and even inspiring.
-Finding the best desk style and work habits to suit your needs may take time and effort, but, as proven by these brilliant minds, it can make all the difference.
+Finding the best desk style and work habits to suit your needs may take time and effort.
+But, as proven by these smartest minds, it can make all the difference.